google-github-actions/auth/README.md

     skip token generation, omit or set to the empty string "".

 -   `id_token_audience`: (Required) The audience for the generated ID Token.
-    This option is required when "token_format" is "id_token", but otherwise can be omitted.

 -   `id_token_include_email`: (Optional) Optional parameter of whether to include the service account email in the generated token.
 If true, the token